-Use the Enrichment Plan worksheet to assist you in planning your enrichment for the grizzlies.
-List two behaviors you would like the animal to exhibit more and then list the components of that behavior.
-For example what does the animal need to show those behaviors?
-If it is drinking, the animal needs a water source.
-If it is digging, the animal needs something to dig.
+Use the Enrichment Plan worksheet to assist you in planning your enrichment for the elephants.
+List two behaviors you would like the elephants to exhibit more and then list the components of that behavior.
+For example, what does the elephant need to show those behaviors?
+If you chose drinking, the elephant needs a water source.
+If you chose digging, the elephant needs something to dig in.
 Keep in mind that if we are trying to encourage digging, placing a ball on the mulch will not likely encourage that behavior.
-But if we put scents on the ball and buried it, the bear might dig the item up.
+But, if we put scents on the ball and buried it, the elephant might dig the item up.
 List as many items as you can think of as it will lead to more creative enrichment.